jcaillon/valet/README.md

 - Implement self test with approval tests.
 - Get rid of yq dependency in self build.
 - Replace fzf menu with equivalent pure bash menu.
+- Self command to create a new command interactively.